ssrsreenidhi/2018-Exploravision/README.md

 # Assisted-living-for-Alzheimer-s-patients
-Cognitive solution for helping Alzheimer's patients.
+This Exploravision project concerns a visual impairment aid for Alzheimer's patients using cognitive services.